amc1448/ADS_MusicGenreClassification/README.md

 ## Multi-Layer Perceptrons
 We also tested two simple Multi-Layer Perceptron models.
 We built the models using Tensorflow.
-The first model consisted of just four dense layers, while the second added dropout layers and a fifth dropout layer.
+The first model consisted of just four dense layers, yielding an accuracy of 0.902.
+The second model had five dense layers with the addition of dropout layers to reduce any potential overfitting, improve the generalization error, and generally make the model more robust.
+After training this model, we got a slightly improved accuracy of 0.913, demonstrating the effectiveness of adding dropout layers.
 Both models were trained with an adamn optimizer and for 100 epochs—though accuracy for both models largely plateauted after 20 epochs.

 | Classifier      | Accuracy      |
 | --------------- | ------------- |